dimitri-nicolo/calico/master/getting-started/openshift/installation.md

 #### Configure Prometheus

-With metrics enabled, you are ready to monitor `calico/node` by scraping the endpoint on each node in the cluster.
+With metrics enabled, you are ready to monitor `{{site.nodecontainer}}` by scraping the endpoint on each node in the cluster.
 If you do not have your own Prometheus, the following commands will launch a Prometheus Operator, Prometheus, and Alertmanager instances for you.